-In the project Inside/Outside the artist addresses our inability to transfer our conscience into the digital world.
-As we are all consumed whit how our digital persona will appear online in form of a picture, quote or 'like', we forget to reflect on how would our inner, you might call it spiritual, life be projected digitally.
+In the project Inside/Outside the artist addresses our inability, and potential future ability, to transfer our conscience into the digital world.
+As we are all consumed with how will our digital personas appear online in form of a picture, quote or 'like', we forget to reflect on how would our inner, you might call it spiritual, life be projected digitally.

-The pictures give us time for introspection while making us see the embodiment of our conscience in the digital world and time to imagine how it would look like to feel, think and empathise enclosed in a virtual body.
-The artist envisions this project as both a way to visualise our obsession with data and the digital, but also to cope with our day to day digital frustrations and meditate upon our digital selves.
+The video gives us time for introspection while making us see the embodiment of our conscience in the digital and other bodily, and time to imagine how it would look like to feel, think and empathise enclosed in a virtual world.
+The artist envisions this project as both a way to visualise our obsession with data and the digital and as a way to cope with our day to day digital frustrations and meditate upon looking onto our future digital selves.

-The project has been presented at the group exhibition ‘USB Shuffle’, Institut für Alles Mögliche, Berlin, Germany in 2017, at the 'Triennial of Young Artists - Premiera 2018' at the Centre for Contemporary Art, Celje, Slovenia and the 'Bodies in Movement' group exhibition at the Millepiani gallery, Rome.
-The project will be displayed at the 'Speculum Artium 2019' festival between the 17th - 19th February 2019 in Trbovlje, Slovenia.
+The project has been presented at the group exhibition ‘USB Shuffle’, Institut für Alles Mögliche, Berlin (2017), at the 'Triennial of Young Artists - Premiera 2018' at the Centre for Contemporary Art, Celje, Slovenia (2018), the 'Bodies in Movement' group exhibition at the Millepiani gallery, Rome (2019) and at the 'Speculum Artium 2019' in Trbovlje, Slovenia (2019).